Ku Klux Klan: Organization

-New Klan founder William J. Simmons joined 12 different fraternal organizations and recruited for the Klan with his chest covered with fraternal badges, consciously modeling the Klan after fraternal organizations.
-Klan organizers called "Kleagles" signed up hundreds of new members, who paid initiation fees and received KKK costumes in return.
-The organizer kept half the money and sent the rest to state or national officials.
-When the organizer was done with an area, he organized a rally, often with burning crosses, and perhaps presented a Bible to a local Protestant preacher.
-He left town with the money collected.
-The local units operated like many fraternal organizations and occasionally brought in speakers.
+New Klan founder William J. Simmons joined 12 different fraternal organizations and recruited for the Klan with his chest covered with fraternal badges—modeling the Klan after fraternal organizations.
+Klan organizers, called "kleagles", signed up hundreds of new members, who paid initiation fees and received costumes in return.
+The organizer kept half the money and sent the rest to officials.
+When the organizer was done with an area, he organized a rally, often with burning crosses, perhaps presented a Bible to a local Protestant preacher, and left with the money collected.
+The local chapters operated like many fraternal organizations and occasionally brought in speakers.

-Simmons initially met with little success in either recruiting members or in raising money, and the Klan remained a small operation in the Atlanta area until 1920.
+Simmons initially met with little success in recruiting members or raising money, and the Klan remained a small operation in the Atlanta area until 1920.
 The group produced publications for national circulation from its headquarters in Atlanta: Searchlight (1919–1924), Imperial Night-Hawk (1923–1924), and The Kourier.

 Perceived moral threats

 The second Klan was a response to fears regarding the growing power of Catholics and American Jews and the accompanying proliferation of non-Protestant cultural values.
 The Klan had a nationwide reach by the mid-1920s, with its densest per capita membership in Indiana.
 It became most prominent in cities with high growth rates between 1910 and 1930, as rural Protestants flocked to jobs in Detroit and Dayton in the Midwest, and Atlanta, Dallas, Memphis, and Houston in the South.
-Close to half of Michigan's 80,000 Klansmen lived in Detroit.

-Members of the KKK swore to uphold American values and Protestant, and some Protestant ministers became involved at the local level.
-However, no major Protestant denomination officially endorsed the KKK; indeed, the Klan was repeatedly denounced by the major Protestant magazines, as well as by all major secular newspapers.
-It was supported by one small cult, the Pillar of Fire Church controlled by Bishop Alma Bridwell White, but she said she and her followers did not belong to the Klan.

-Historian Robert Moats Miller reports that "not a single endorsement of the Klan was found by the present writer in the Methodist press, while many of the attacks on the Klan were quite savage. ...The Southern Baptist press condoned the aims but condemned the methods of the Klan."
-National denominational organizations never endorsed the Klan, but they rarely condemned it by name.
+Members swore to uphold American values and Protestantism, and some Protestant ministers became involved at the local level.
+However, no major Protestant denomination officially endorsed the KKK; the Klan was repeatedly denounced by the major Protestant magazines, as well as by all major secular newspapers.
+It was supported by one small cult, the Pillar of Fire Church controlled by bishop Alma Bridwell White, but she said she and her followers did not belong to the Klan.
+Historian Robert Moats Miller reported that "not a single endorsement was found by the present writer in the Methodist press" and Klan attacks in the media "were quite savage", as the Southern Baptist press condoned their "aims but condemned the methods."
+National denomination organizations never endorsed the Klan, but they rarely condemned it by name.
 Many nationally and regionally prominent churchmen did condemn it by name, and none endorsed it.